GriddleGriddle/griddle-docs/pages/docs/api/index.md

   *  *onMouseEnter*: The event that will fire when the mouse hovers over the cell
   *  *onMouseLeave*: The event that will fire when the mouse leaves the component
 * **TableHeadingCellContainer**: The component that is responsible for connecting to the Redux store and obtaining the data that the TableHeadingCell component needs.
-* **Layout**: A component that defines the overall layout for Griddle.
-For example, by default the Griddle layout is setup so that the Filter and Settings components are above the Table and Pagination is under the Table.
-This can all be changed with the `Layout` component.
-[See more on this in the Customization section](/docs/customization/).
-Expected prop(s):
-  *  *className*: The className to apply to this component
-  *  *style*: The style to apply to this component
-  *  *Table*: The table component to use in Griddle
-  *  *Pagination*: The pagination component to use in Griddle
-  *  *Filter*: The filter component to use in Griddle
-  *  *SettingsWrapper*: The default settings wrapper to use in Griddle
-* **LayoutContainer**: The component that connects to context to get the components that the Layout component needs to know about
-* **NextButton**: The component that is used to obtain the next page of data.
-Expected prop(s):
-  *  *className*: The className to apply to this component
-  *  *style*: The style to apply to this component
-  *  *hasNext*: Whether or not there is more data to display.
-  *  *onClick*: The event that fires when the NextButton is clicked
-* **NextButtonContainer**: The container component that is responsible for obtaining whether or not there is more data to display from the store.
-The NextButtonContainer wraps a nextButton with this data
-* **PageDropdown**: The dropdown component that is used for displaying active page and allows for jumping to another page by page number.
-Expected prop(s):
-  *  *className*: The className to apply to this component
-  *  *style*: The style to apply to this component
-  *  *maxPages*: The max number of pages available
-  *  *currentPage*: The page of data that is currently displayed.
-  *  *setPage*: The event that is fired when a specific page index is chosen
-* **PageDropdownContainer**: The container responsible for obtaining pagination information from the store and wiring up actions to be passed as props to PageDropdown..
-* **Pagination**: The component that wraps PreviousButton, NextButton, and PageDropdown.
-Expected prop(s)
-  *  *className*: The className to apply to this component
-  *  *style*: The style to apply to this component
-* **PaginationContainer**: The component that is responsible for interacting with Redux store and outside actions for `Pagination`.
-* **PreviousButton**: The component that is used to obtain a previous page of data.
-Expected prop(s):
-  *  *className*: The className to apply to this component
-  *  *style*: The style to apply to this component
-  *  *hasPrevious*: Whether or not there is a previous page of data to display.
-  *  *onClick*: The event that fires when the PreviousButton is clicked
-* **PreviousButtonContainer**: The container component that is responsible for obtaining whether or not there is a previous page of data to display from the store.
-* **Filter**: The component responsible for filtering data from the UI.
-Expected prop(s):
-  *  *className*: The className to apply to this component
-  *  *style*: The style to apply to this component
-  *  *setFilter*: The event that should fire when changing the filter text
-* **FilterContainer**: The container component responsible for wiring methods for the Filter view component to interact with.
-* **SettingsToggle**: The component that is responsible for toggling the visible state of `Settings` component.
-Expected prop(s):
-  *  *className*: The className to apply to this component
-  *  *style*: The style to apply to this component
-  *  *onClick*: The event that should fire when clicking the show/hide settings button
-  *  *text*: The text that should display in the button
-* **SettingsToggleContainer**: The component that is responsible for wiring up actionCreators/other methods and obtaining data for the `SettingsToggle` component.
-* **SettingsWrapper**: The component that wraps both the `SettingsToggle` and `Settings` components.
-  *  *className*: The className to apply to this component
-  *  *style*: The style to apply to this component
-  *  *isEnabled*: Should any settings components (e.g. `SettingsToggle` / `Settings` ) be displayed
-  *  *isVisible*: Should the `Settings` component be displayed currently
-  *  *SettingsToggle*: The `SettingsToggle` component to be rendered
-  *  *Settings*: The `Settings` component to be renered
-* **SettingsWrapperContainer**: The container component that is responsible for interacting with the context and store to pass props to the `SettingsWrapper` component
-* **Settings**: The component responsible for rendering the `Settings` that Griddle uses. `Settings` consists of a series of `SettingsComponents` defined by core Griddle and plugins (more documentation is coming on how to setup `SettingsComponents`)
-  *  *className*: The className to apply to this component
-  *  *style*: The style to apply to this component
-  *  *settingsComponents*: Array of components to display inside `Settings`
-* **SettingsContainer**: Component responsible for interacting with context / store to obtain props to pass into the `Settings` component

 [See the customization page](/docs/customization/) for more information on how to override components in Griddle.